Atomic-level understanding of the role of the defect states

 The Ruzsinszky Group is interested in method development and applications.
 Method development focuses on Random-Phase Approximation (RPA), Green’s function-related methods (GW), on nonlocal kernels for RPA/GW and time-dependent density functional theory (TDDFT).

-We have an interest in developing and applying potential functionals for strongly-correlated materials.
+We have an interest in developing and applying new self-interaction correction schemes in finite systems.

 Our applications focus on layered materials for solar cell applications and water splitting.